Day 1 Wednesday, January 30

 The American Ghetto: A Human Experiment

 Cities have been the sites for some of the world's most squalid conditions; yet, they are also where reformers have been most innovative.
 In recent years, the United States has seen some creative experimentation in tackling the most intractable of all urban dilemmas: the ghetto.
 We have asked some leading figures to reflect on the American experience and put it into global perspective.
 Chaired by Guangyao Jin, Fudan University, with Mitchell Duneier, Princeton University; Douglas Massey, Princeton University; and Mario Luis Small, University of Chicago.
+View a video recording of the session.

 14:45 to 16:00

 For the first time in history, the majority of humans live in cities.
 Ours is an urban millennium.
 But cities are not just where we live, they are our home.
 What does this mean?
 How has the very concept of home — from the concept of neighborhood to understandings of citizenship — changed?
 This panel, headed by Ling Fan of the China Central Academy of Fine Arts, takes a long look at the political, economic and cultural influences that have shaped struggles over the question of belonging.
 Panelists are Gyan Prakash, Princeton University; Janet Chen, Princeton University; and Kamran Asdar Ali, University of Texas, Austin.
+View a video recording of the session.

 16:30 to 18:00

 Tokyo.
 Mexico City.
 Moscow.
 Sao Paulo.
 Lagos.
 Manila.
 Megacities have emerged on every continent save Antarctica as the lure of the urban area pulls more and more people out of rice paddies, mountain villages and small towns.
 What are the implications for the 21st century and beyond?
 This discussion led by Max Page of the University of Massachusetts will peer over the horizon at the building yet to come and examine the structures — social and material — that will shape the future.
 On the panel are Mario Gandelsonas, Princeton University; Rupali Gupte, Kamla Raheja Vidyanidhi Institute of Architecture, Mumbai; and Arilella Masboungi, Ministry of Ecology, France.
+View a video recording of the session.

 Day 2 Thursday, January 31